-One of the ways that our model can receive feedback is via manual reviews (another way is through chargebacks).
+One of the ways that our model can receive feedback is via manual reviews (another way is through disputes).
 Manual reviews at Ravelin refer to an explicit intervention by an analyst or member of your team to mark a customer as genuine or fraudulent regardless of the Ravelin action.

 Machine learning is based on the idea that an algorithm can teach itself to automatically identify patterns in significant volumes of data.
 It uses statistical techniques to make highly accurate predictions about events in the real world.